 Step 2: Create the Holes

 To make holes along the fabric’s edge, use a marking tool such as tailor’s chalk to mark off where you want to create each hole.
 Then take your needle or awl and poke through the fabric at each marked point, creating a small hole.
 Be sure not to tear or rip the fabric when making the holes.
+For larger fabrics, you can use a ruler to help keep the holes evenly spaced.
+It’s also important to make sure the holes are uniform in size so your crochet edging is even.

-Step 3: Secure the Thread
+Step 8: Secure the Ends

 This method is an easy and efficient way to create neat and even edges for any sewing or crafting project that requires crochet edging.
 By following these simple steps, you’ll be able to make holes in the fabric for crochet edging and get the perfect finish every time.